twr/mssqlvm/README.md

 Overview
 --------
-Quick and easy setup of Microsoft SQL Server 2000 Desktop Engine on Windows XP vm in VirtualBox.
+Quick and easy setup of Microsoft SQL Server 2000 Desktop Engine on Windows XP vm in VirtualBox on Mac OS X (and possibly linux, but not tested).

 Installation of Microsoft SQL Server Management Studio Express.